tomtomjhj/init.vim/notes.md

     * impossible to wipe marks, registers, jumplist...
     * `:wshada!` https://vi.stackexchange.com/a/26540
     * Edit shada, `:rshada!`, exit.
-* The line on which a three-piece comment's start/end piece lies is treated specially by `gq`.
+* When `gq`-ing three-piece comment, the line on which a start/end piece lies is treated specially.
 Not documented in fo-table 'q'.
 Related? <https://github.com/vim/vim/issues/1696>.
     * These lines are not joined properly by `gq`.
       ```coq
       (* Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor